Yemen war intensifies amid mounting regional tension

 Large air strikes targeted military positions linked to Yemen's ascendant Houthis in the capital Sanaa, the port city of Hodaida and the disputed southwestern city of Taiz.

-Residents reported that the air raids hit a care center for the blind and Yemen's chamber of commerce headquarters, in which there were no casualties.
+Residents reported that the air raids hit a care centre for the blind and Yemen's chamber of commerce headquarters, in which there were no casualties.

 Heavy shelling resumed on battle fronts which had been largely static during a truce which began on Dec.
 15 in tandem with United Nations-backed peace talks.